raprasad/MCB-Graphics-Printer-Scheduler/work_log.md

 x* sign up as another user, add note field. for administrator: show note in monthly cal and in history x* re-order reservation type to take in restrictive dates and non-default ReservationType first

-# 3/8/2012 - 1:00pm to
+# 3/8/2012 - 1:00pm to 3:30pm

-* allow cancellation of blackout day group
+*x blackout day group bg coloring, success message
 * right col reservations, check off 'slot is available' work, allow 'double-booking'
     * is slot is available, don't show on calendar but show in the history
 * form for banner messages
-* less than 3 hours, email to mcb graphics + msg to user
-* thumbnail of each poster -- img upload with note -- name images with hash
-    * upload screenshot, will be .png, change size to 500px wide
-        * allow multiple screenshots with names
+* less than 3 hours, email to mcb graphics + msg to user x* thumbnail of each poster -- img upload with note -- name images with hash x* upload screenshot, will be .png, change size to 500px wide x* allow multiple screenshots with names x* Note: for image resizing, use post_save functions
 (i) * reservations
         * 3 buttons:
             9:00am to 12pm
             12pm to 6pm (default)
             6pm to 8:40pm
-* Note: for image resizing, use post_save functions
 #----------------

 * limit scheduling ahead by 1year